Andrew20371160/Andrew20371160/README.md

 ---

-# Projects
+## Projects

+---
-1. Matrix Library
+# 1. Matrix Library

-• Description: An open-source C++ library that I built while studying MITOCW Linear Algebra course.
+- Description: An open-source C++ library that I built while studying MITOCW Linear Algebra course.

-• Designed and Implemented:
+- Designed and Implemented:
-o Linear Algebra Algorithms ranging from matrix arithmetic, linear solvers to the four fundamental subspaces, matrix factorizations, fast Fourier transform (FFT). o compression algorithms for matrices with different structures, which is outside the scope of the course, which decreases storage for triangular matrices down to 50%.
+  - Linear Algebra Algorithms ranging from matrix arithmetic, linear solvers to the four fundamental subspaces, matrix factorizations, fast Fourier transform (FFT).
+- compression algorithms for matrices with different structures, which is outside the scope of the course, which decreases storage for triangular matrices down to 50%.

-• Optimized:
+- Optimized:
-o algorithms’ runtime for these special matrices by iterating over non-zero elements only which decreases matrix multiplication running time down to 50%. o performance and eliminated crashes for big matrices (1024x1024) via cache utilization by changing the underlying data structure from a a2D array to a 1D array with the same interface.
+  - algorithms’ runtime for these special matrices by iterating over non-zero elements only which decreases matrix multiplication running time down to 50%.
+  - performance and eliminated crashes for big matrices (1024x1024) via cache utilization by changing the underlying data structure from a a2D array to a 1D array with the same interface.

-• GitHub repository: github.com/Andrew20371160/Matrix-Library
+- GitHub repository: github.com/Andrew20371160/Matrix-Library

+---

 2. Calculus Tree Library
 • Description: An open-source C++ library that supports up to 21 mathematical functions that I built to know how expression trees work after listening to a 5-minute overview about them in